 Forecasting is a cornerstone of supply chain optimization.
-Our latest forecasting engine is already built based on deep learning primitives.
-We use GPUs and tensor algebras, like most of the deep learning community.
+Our latest forecasting engine is already built based on differentiable programming, which can be seen as a descendent of deep learning.
+We sometime use the “classics” of deep learning .
 However, our use cases are radically different.
 While the large majority of the deep learning community is focusing on media (image, text, sound), we focus on supply chain data.

 Solvers and other algorithms